 My easy recipe for Crockpot Italian Beef for sandwiches is simple and delicious.
 This Slow Cooker Italian beef is family-friendly too!

-It’s definitely the time of year when a hot meal made in the slow cooker or crockpot tastes best.
-That’s where this Italian beef really shines.
+It’s the time of year when a hot meal made in the slow cooker or crockpot tastes best.
+That’s where this Italian beef shines.
 It takes a while to cook, I’m not gonna lie…but you’re going to adore it, especially on sandwiches.
 Filling, savory, and maybe even a little unusual if you don’t live somewhere it’s not commonly served (like the southern US) – I honestly can’t get enough of this recipe – especially when it’s cold out.

 This isn’t just any Italian beef recipe…it’s sandwich-worthy Italian beef made in a crockpot or slow-cooker!
 If my visitors’ previous comments are anything to go by, this is going to be on constant rotation in your house ASAP.